Fairy tale parody: Contemporary tales

 The fluid nature of the fairy tale has allowed stories to be adapted over numerous generations and reshaped by different cultures to become more compatible with the sociocultural conditions of the modern day.
-Fairy tales have the ability to affect the world we are in as “ tales are ideologically variable desire machines” and are able to “project possible futures”.
-It is the morphic ability of the tales that allows authors to portray a world or character apt for their time with tales informed by “a human disposition to action – to transform the world and make it more adaptable to human needs” (Zipes, 2002).
+Fairy tales have the ability to affect the world we are in as "tales are ideologically variable desire machines" and are able to "project possible futures".
+It is the morphic ability of the tales that allows authors to portray a world or character apt for their time with tales informed by "a human disposition to action – to transform the world and make it more adaptable to human needs" (Zipes, 2002).

-During times of war and economic hardship, adaptations of fairy tales were crafted to provide society with hope, that life would soon improve.
-In modern society, Fairy Tale parodies are written to reflect and suit the cultural and societal shifts of the contemporary world, therefore many topical adaptions have been framed through a feminist lens or with a focus on greater diversity in representation.
+During times of war and economic hardship, adaptations of fairy tales were crafted to provide society with hope that life would soon improve.
+In modern society, fairy tale parodies are written to reflect and suit the cultural and societal shifts of the contemporary world, therefore many topical adaptions have been framed through a feminist lens or with a focus on greater diversity in representation.

 Feminist retellings

-Fairy tale parodies are an adaption of their original text, and adaptions “keep their pre-text in play but also reaccentuate or destabilise them, and some relocate them”.
-Since the 1970’s, contemporary understandings and social uses of the Fairy tale genre have undergone significant change, with feminists debating the “value of fairy tales in shaping of gendered attitudes about self, romance, marriage, family and social power”.
+Fairy tale parodies are an adaption of their original text, and adaptions "keep their pre-text in play but also reaccentuate or destabilise them, and some relocate them".
+Since the 1970s, contemporary understandings and social uses of the fairy tale genre have undergone significant change, with feminists debating the "value of fairy tales in shaping of gendered attitudes about self, romance, marriage, family and social power".
 Traditional fairy tales have been criticised for their one-dimensional gendered character types that reinforce the societal oppression of women.
-It has been suggested that “the fairy tale characterisations are more powerful than the acts committed by the character” with their characterisations essentially trapping characters into their one-dimensional roles.
-Female protagonists, often Princesses, are characterised by their beauty, innocence and female passivity, all of which are depicted as valued womanly attributes, whilst the female antagonist - the Villain, the Witch, the Evil Step Mother - is often portrayed as “evil from within, ugly and scheming”, reiterating the traditional association between beauty and goodness, and ugly and evil.
+It has been suggested that "the fairy tale characterisations are more powerful than the acts committed by the character" with their characterisations essentially trapping characters into their one-dimensional roles.
+Female protagonists, often princesses, are characterised by their beauty, innocence and female passivity, all of which are depicted as valued womanly attributes, whilst the female antagonist - the villain, the witch, the evil step mother - is often portrayed as "evil from within, ugly and scheming", reiterating the traditional association between beauty and goodness, and ugly and evil.

-Those traditional tales typically depicted female characters through a patriarchal lens, with a happy ending and fulfilment being closely related to “domestic satisfaction” through a heterosexual marriage.
-The female protagonist receives a happy ending, albeit within the patriarchal constraints of their world and female antagonists, that dared to exercise their power and thus place themselves on par with men, where outcast and condemned.
+Those traditional tales typically depicted female characters through a patriarchal lens, with a happy ending and fulfilment being closely related to "domestic satisfaction" through a heterosexual marriage.
+The female protagonist receives a happy ending, albeit within the patriarchal constraints of their world and female antagonists who dared to exercise their power and thus place themselves on par with men, where outcast and condemned.

 In a modern world, many fairy tales have been parodied in favour of a feminist viewpoint, with feminist retellings being used as agents to elicit social change or provide critical commentary.
-Feminist authors that have taken to writing their fairy tale parodies through a “woman-centric lens”, give voices to heroines and allow the female character to narrate their own story.
+Feminist authors that have taken to writing their fairy tale parodies through a "woman-centric lens", give voices to heroines and allow the female character to narrate her own story.
 Through providing female characters with agency, authors are creating three-dimensional beings, fully realised as their own character rather extensions of men.